OUR MACON MEDICAL MALPRACTICE ATTORNEY CAN HELP YOU GET COMPENSATION

 - Medication errors – The wrong type or dose of a medication can either be prescribed or administered.

-Georgia law requires this complaint to be accompanied by an affidavit– a sworn, written statement – by a medical professional who has reviewed your case and found the occurrence of least one negligent act or omission.
+Our medical malpractice lawyer’s experience and knowledge makes us a strong advocate to ensure your rights are protected and to pursue the best outcome possible in your case.
+According to Georgia code section 9-11-9.1, along with the complaint document that starts the lawsuit our attorneys must file an affidavit– a sworn, written statement – by a medical professional who has reviewed your case and found the occurrence of least one negligent act or omission.
 An expert’s review can take significant time to complete.
 This makes it crucial to take action immediately if you believe that you or a loved one is the victim of medical malpractice.
-A Macon, GA medical malpractice lawyer at the Mann Law Firm is ready to get started.
-We serve clients throughout Macon and Middle Georgia.
-To arrange your free and confidential consultation, call us today or contact us online.

 In addition, Georgia has a statute of limitations, a deadline for filing your case.
 According to Georgia code 9-3-71, a medical malpractice lawsuit must generally be filed within two years of the date of the injury or death arising from a negligent or wrongful act, or the courts can refuse to hear your case.
 In a case where the healthcare provider’s error wasn’t discovered right away (and couldn’t have been), this deadline is extended to five years.